 - I-9 Verification Practices

-An audit of these parts is intended to do only two things: avoid fines from non-compliance and avoid negative press that can sink the company’s reputation.
+An audit of these parts is intended to do two things: avoid fines from non-compliance and avoid negative press that can sink the company’s reputation.
 Generally, the threat of a lawsuit is at the very back of your mind.

-How to Innovate the HR Audit
+How to Innovate HR Compliance Programs

 What does not come to mind typically is a comprehensive audit of HR programs and the HR function itself, unless you are part of a large Fortune 500 company with multiple levels of accountability and high adoption of new & emerging technologies.
 Those folks are already “Blockchained” and “AI’ed” to death.
 Even then, the euphoric detachment that sets in with continuous corporate success can numb a company’s leaders to the impending tidal wave of people problems that would greatly reduce a company’s ability to innovate and stay ahead of competitors.
-Here are a set of new considerations to the HR Audit that you should already be doing, regardless of company size.
+Here is a set of new considerations to the HR Audit that you should already be doing, regardless of company size.

 Audit for Maximum Tax Benefit